-Magna radial constructed tires utilizes a series of steel cords, extending from the beads and across the tread, so that the cords are laid at approximately right angles to the centre line of the tread, and parallel to each other, as well as belts directly beneath the tread.
-This network of cords gives the tire strength and shape.
+Magna radial constructed tyres utilizes a series of steel cords, extending from the beads and across the tread, so that the cords are laid at approximately right angles to the centre line of the tread, and parallel to each other, as well as belts directly beneath the tread.
+This network of cords gives the tyre strength and shape.

 Disadvantages of the radial tire include a harder ride at low speeds on rough roads and in the context of off-roading, decreased “self-cleaning” ability, a more rigid sidewall and lower grip ability at low speeds.

-On the down-side, these tires have lower grip at high speeds, are more sensitive to overheating, have accelerated wear and higher fuel consumption.
+On the down-side, these tyres have lower grip at high speeds, are more sensitive to overheating, have accelerated wear and higher fuel consumption.

-Solid tires are non-pneumatic, meaning that they are not filled with air.
-These tires are used for industrial applications and suitable for forklifts, heavy-duty transport vehicles, platform trucks and other industrial vehicles.
+Solid tyres are non-pneumatic, meaning that they are not filled with air.
+These tyres are used for industrial applications and suitable for forklifts, heavy-duty transport vehicles, platform trucks and other industrial vehicles.

 Recycling & waste companies and manufacturers who handle glass products are likely to use solids because of their resistance to puncture damage.
 They are extremely stable, maintenance-free and also able to handle a significantly higher weight load than pneumatic tires without the fear of blowouts.

-Solid tires are especially designed for slow-moving industrial machines that require heavy lifting.
+Solid tyres are especially designed for slow-moving industrial machines that require heavy lifting.